portostar/Chrome-Screen-Audio/README.md

 and a combination with
 https://github.com/nusofthq/Recordmp3js

+Please note: For this to work properly in Chrome, you will have to download and activate this extension: https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk

 A demo will be available on http://www.portostar.com/chrome_screen_and_audio_mp3_recorder (currently you will have to download and install it locally).

 Current bug: